Animal care products

 Diagnosing the disorder begins with a physical examination by a vet.
 The vet analyses the dog’s health and possible occurrences related to the problem.
 If necessary, a blood test and urine test are taken so that the possibility of other diseases can be ruled out.
 Enlarged anal glands are examined and a sample of secretions can be sent to a laboratory for examination of culture.

 Treatment of anal gland infection in dogs

 At first, infected anal glands must be emptied and rinsed clean.
 This procedure is best done at a vet’s surgery, if necessary with the animal sedated.
-After that, an antimicrobial and anti-mucosal rinse for cleaning and treatment of the anal glands is injected into the anal sac.
+After that an anti-mucosal rinse for cleaning and treatment of the anal glands is injected into the anal sac.
 Sometimes, oral antibiotic treatments may also be prescribed.
 Blocked and inflamed anal glands may fester, which requires lancing so that the secretion inside can be emptied and rinsed.
 The hole made by this procedure is left open so that the wound can heal from the inside.
-It is recommended that the hole be rinsed daily with an antimicrobial solution that relieves irritation.
+It is recommended that the hole be rinsed daily with a solution that relieves irritation.
 The vet performing the treatment will give advice on necessary treatment measures.
 In chronic anal gland infection, the vet may remove the glands completely.

 Foreskin infection in dogs

 The prostate of a male dog is constantly producing fluid, which mixes with sperm produced in the testicles in the seminal duct.
 Foreskin secretion is also quite normal in male dogs and, in some dogs, they might produce plenty of it.
 The secretion is affected by, among other things, the dog’s testosterone levels and the scents from bitches in heat, which may be in the vicinity.

 Causes and symptoms of foreskin infection in dogs